Nadital/Group_Project_BCB546X-Fall2017/Mao_et_al-2015.md

 **<i>Explanation of technical details of analysis replication**</i>

 *MOTHUR*
-SRA Database
-SRA Toolkit was needed to download the sequences.
-We also downloaded the sequences with the ENA Quality Control: We needed to transform the data into something more manageable.
+SRA Database:  SRA Toolkit was needed to download the sequences.
+We also downloaded the sequences with the ENA Q uality Control: We needed to transform the data into something more manageable.
 This included truncating reads based on quality, culling reads based on false read lengths, removal of chimeras and assigning groups and names to each sequence (Mothur only).
 This then allowed us to align the file to a reference database.

 Alignment: We compared sequences to a reference database that contained comprehensive coverage of sequences.
 Any portion of the sequences that was not covered in the alignment, however, were removed via this step.
 Once aligned, the files would fit the classification and not confuse the later commands with mismatched base pairs.

 Classification: This step was needed to assign taxonomical classification to each OTU.
 At this step, we turn the data into workable data, and we can begin to understand Who is there (based on 16s only, with a 97% cutoff)

 Visualization: in this step, using the Qiime software and R software, we were able to replicate the abundance stacked bar-chart that represent relative abundance percentages of present phyla.
 This was the ultimate end of our work, as it provided a comparable graph (only one sample was used, possibly explaining variation in data).